xBartekx/My_Scripts/Guess_Game/Guess_Game_Readme.md

-This is simple game wrote in JAVA language.
+This is a simple game written in JAVA language.
 It is based on the one of the Java learning book examples.
-I have modified and upgraded thi code for a little bit.
+I have modified and upgraded this code for a little bit.